GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Background and Related Work

 \subsection{Existing KG-extraction Methods}

 Next, we briefly review existing KG-extraction methods.
 For further details, we direct the reader to a comprehensive review on KG construction~\cite{survey_atuomatic_kgc}.
-We discuss the following categories: (1) task-specific natural language processing (NLP) methods, (2) triple embedding-based, and, the most recent, (3) generative, or LLM-based, which we discuss in greater detail, given its current prominence.
+We discuss the following categories: (1) task-specific NLP methods, (2) triple embedding-based, and, the most recent, (3) generative, or LLM-based, which we discuss in greater detail, given its current prominence.

 Given the growing attention to LLM-driven KG construction~\cite{LLM_for_kg_construction}, we further differentiate \emph{KG extraction} from \emph{KG generation}, to clarify their respective advantages, limitations, and application scopes.
 We classify methods where an LLM plays a pivotal role in the KG construction pipeline, either generating triples conditioned on input texts or distilling knowledge from model weights, under the category of KG generation.
 We refer to all other approaches as KG extraction.